MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/IRM-1-insider-risk-management.md

 # Lab – Detect and adapt to risky AI usage with Insider Risk Management

 Megan Bowen, the Information Security Administrator at Contoso Ltd., is preparing for a broad Copilot rollout.
 Leadership is concerned about employees unintentionally exposing sensitive data when using Copilot and other AI tools.
-To address this risk, Megan will implement Insider Risk Management policies that detect risky prompts and responses, prioritize critical project content, and dynamically enforce protections through Adaptive Protection and DLP.
-She'll begin by configuring policies for the Mark 8 Project Team as a pilot group.
+To address this risk, Megan will configure Insider Risk Management to detect risky prompts and responses, prioritize critical project content, and connect policies with DLP and Adaptive Protection.
+She'll begin with a pilot for the Mark 8 Project Team.

 **Tasks**: